 A major project over 2020-21 was the implementation of a new business system for the Council.
 The new move to the new business systems for Council has coincided with the Council undertaking all financial activities inhouse.
-The new system has seen a number of changes to the way the Council operates, and these changes will continue to come into force during the 2021-22 financial year.
+The new system resulted in a number of significant changes to the way the Council operates, and these changes will continue to come into force during the 2022-23 as the system is embedded within Council operations.